andreaskoch/Introduction-to-Distributed-Source-Code-Management-with-git/README.md

 ### git today

-- The git code is publicly available is tracked with ... git (available at [github.com/git](http://github.com/git/git/))
+- The git code is publicly available and is tracked with ... git (available at [github.com/git](http://github.com/git/git/))
 - The code is activly maintained by > 50 developers
 - In 2012 git has been used by 27% of all professional software developers (see: [Eclipse Foundation Survey](http://en.wikipedia.org/wiki/Git_(software)#Adoption))
 - Github one of the largest git hosters has reached [3 milliion users](https://github.com/blog/1382-three-million-users) in Januar 2013.